 Wasps do have a useful role scavenging for the larvae of other insects, controlling garden pests and clearing carcasses early in the season.
 However, they may carry disease picked up during their visits to dustbins, bottle banks and carcasses and can contaminate food if allowed to settle on it.
 They enter kitchens in search of sweet food, and while not particularly hostile, they will sting if aggravated.
 A wasp sting is caused by the injection of poison into the victim, causing redness and swelling.
 In some cases more serious effects occur, and you should seek medical advice if this happens.

 You can dispose of individual wasps using domestic insecticides, although this will not control or eliminate the actual colony.
 If a nest is located on your property and it is not posing any particular risk, you may want to consider whether treatment is required; in many instances the real or potential risk of stings and the annoyance caused by wasps will result in the actual destruction of the nest.
 If the nest is located in an area regularly used by members of the household or individuals are being stung, then the whole nest and colony should be destroyed and we recommend professional help is sought.

-We can provide a pest control service to treat a wasp or hornet nest at a domestic two storey property at a cost of £30.
-Please complete the on-line pest treatment form to arrange a treatment or contact our customer service centre on 01395 571517.
+We can provide a pest control service to treat a wasp or hornet nest at a domestic two storey property.
+For further information please see our pest control service costs.
+To arrange a pest control treatment please complete the online pest treatment form or contact our customer service centre on 01395 571517.

 If a nest is located on your neighbours land and it is causing a nuisance, it is the landowner’s responsibility to arrange treatment and you should speak with your neighbour in the first instance and make them aware of the nest.